konflux-ci/architecture/ADR/0013-integration-service-api-contracts.md

 ## Context

-The AppStudio project being developed aims to serve Red Hat teams but also partners and customers.
+The Konflux project being developed aims to serve Red Hat teams but also partners and customers.
 This requires a level of adaptability to avoid recreating custom flows and Tasks for each stakeholder.

-In this respect Tasks developed by AppStudio test stream should allow swapping external systems to accommodate different environments.
+In this respect Tasks developed by Konflux test stream should allow swapping external systems to accommodate different environments.
 This swap should not induce the complete recreation of pipelines.

 This and the idea of providing a homogeneous experience, which is easier to comprehend and navigate complex systems, leads to the definition of `API contracts`.
 These contracts need to be understood as guidance that may evolve with time and experience while keeping the aim of building a flexible homogeneous system.